Gabby Epstein Looks Drop-Dead Gorgeous In Semi-Sheer Mesh Mini Dress

 The post consisted of three snapshots that captured the model standing in front of a white hearth.
 A large mirror hung above the hearth, and the bust of a head and a candle were among a few items on it.

 Gabby faced the camera in the first frame.
 She placed her hands on the sides of her hips while she posed with one leg in front of the other.
-She gave the lens a sultry look while showing off her hourglass shape.
+She shot a sultry look while showing off her hourglass shape.

-The popular influencer faced the hearth in the second picture making her perky booty the focal point of the snap.
-With her hair pulled over one shoulder, she also showed of her shapely back.
+The popular influencer faced the hearth in the second picture, making her perky booty the focal point of the snap.
+With her hair pulled over one shoulder, she also showed off her shapely back.

-In the third photo, Gabby showed off a bit of side boob as the camera captured her from a side angle.
+In the third photo, Gabby teased a bit of sideboob as the camera captured her from a side angle.
 With leg forward, she arched her back, flaunting her flat abs, toned thighs and the sexy curve of her butt.

-Her 2.9 million followers were impressed with the snaps and more than 29,000 of them hit the heart button within an hour of her sharing it.

-Dozens of her fans took to the comments section to dole out the compliments.

-“[Y]ou’re so stunning omg,” one Instagram user added with a heart-eye smiley face emoji.
+"[Y]ou're so stunning omg," one Instagram user gushed, with a heart-eye emoji at the end of their comment.

 "You are extremely pleasant to look at!" a second admirer chimed in.